42nd Regiment of Foot: The Americas

 During the American Revolutionary War, the regiment was involved in the defeat of George Washington in the Battle of Long Island in August 1776 and saw combat at the Battle of Harlem Heights in September 1776, the Battle of Fort Washington in November 1776 and the Battle of Piscataway in February 1777.
 It also fought at the Battle of Brandywine (light infantry and grenadier companies only) in September 1777, the Battle of Germantown (Light Company only) in October 1777 and the Battle of Monmouth in June 1778 as well as the siege of Charleston in spring 1780.
 In September 1778 a detachment from the regiment raided Fairhaven, Massachusetts, inflicting severe damage on the town's shipping industry.

+A 2nd Battalion was formed in March 1780, with eight officers from the 1st Battalion being detached to help raise the new battalion.
+The 2nd battalion was sent to India in January 1781 and took part in the siege of Mangalore in autumn 1783 during the Second Anglo-Mysore War.
+It was still in India when it was redesignated in 1786 as the 73rd (Highland) Regiment of Foot.

-Following the end of the war in America, the 42nd were posted to Nova Scotia in 1783, serving there until 1786 when they moved north to Cape Breton Island.
+Following the end of the war in America, the 1st Battalion were posted to Nova Scotia in 1783, serving there until 1786 when they moved north to Cape Breton Island.
 The regiment returned to England in 1789.
 Landing at Portsmouth, they marched to Tynemouth in Northumberland and in the spring of 1790 marched on to Glasgow, before taking up residence at Edinburgh Castle in November 1790.